joz-f/taxonomy-for-data-as-art-material/README.md

 Type: Streamed
 * The technical means of delivering real-time data as a contiguous stream.
 The primary use-cases are where there is no requirement for data storage, or that the data-sets involved are too large to be manipulated in any other manner (the entire Twitter back catalogue).
 Examples: a) real-time audio and video from a carnival procession; b) on-demand replay of a film from 1960; c) music playing from a digital radio.

+Of Disclosure: Anonymised
+* Data that has had any identifiable in- formation about a person, animal, or thing removed.
+Examples: a) CCTV camera footage containing people which have been blurred or obfuscated; b) all bicycle hire users across a city with user IDs and names removed.

+Disclosure: Identifiable
+* Data in which the direct source within it (person, animal, or thing) can be identified.
+Examples: a) a Facebook data export including friend names; b) a set of mobile phone numbers with owner address details.

+Of Disclosure: Unknown
+* Data which contains information about a person, animal, or thing but in which it is not clear if it is adequately anonymised.
+Examples: a) a live Twitter feed containing some geolocated photos of people and animals; b) a sound recording from a public space that includes ambient conversation.

 # Notes
 Additional Dataset Parameters